stevengj/GeometryPrimitives.jl/README.md

 * One needs to be able to evaluate `c(x)` a huge number of times (once for every point on a grid).
-So, we provide a fast O(log n) K-D tree data structure for rapid searching of objects.
+So, we provide a fast O(log n) K-D tree data structure for rapid searching of shapes.

 * Often, one wants to compute the *average* of `c(x)` over a voxel, so we provide routines for rapid *approximate* voxel averages.

-* Often, one needs not only the value `c(x)` but the normal vector to the nearest object, so we provide normal-vector computation.
+* Often, one needs not only the value `c(x)` but the normal vector to the nearest shape, so we provide normal-vector computation.

 This package was inspired by the geometry utilities in my [Libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl) package.